kubernetes/org/README.md

-# Kubernetes Github Organization
+# Kubernetes GitHub Organization

-This repository contains the metadata [configuration](/config) for the Kubernetes Github Organizations.
+This repository contains the metadata [configuration](/config) for the Kubernetes GitHub Organizations.
 The data here is consumed by the [peribolos](https://docs.prow.k8s.io/docs/components/cli-tools/peribolos/) tool to organization and team membership, as well as team creation and deletion.